 U.S. 441 runs nearly the height of the Florida peninsula along a 433-mile route from Miami to the Georgia state line in Columbia County.
 The highway parallels the I-75 corridor south from Lake City to Ocala, portions of Florida's Turnpike from Lake County to Broward County, and I-95 for the remainder in Miami.
 Throughout most of the state, U.S. 441 generally serves local traffic interests on urban boulevard or commercial arterials.

 U.S. 441 Florida Guides

 Beginning at U.S. 41 in the Calle Ocho neighborhood of Miami, U.S. 441 travels through urbanized areas throughout Miami-Dade and Broward Counties.
 Northward through Palm Beach County, U.S. 441 lines western reaches of developed areas from Boca Raton to Royal Palm Beach, where it combines with U.S. 98 west toward the Florida interior.

 U.S. 98/441 overlap for 75 miles along a rural four lane highway west to State Road 15 and a two lane alignment north along Lake Okeechobee to the city of Okeechobee.
 U.S. 98 separates with U.S. 441 there for Sebring and Avon Park while U.S. 441 remains northward to Yeehaw Junction and Holopaw along a mostly two lane alignment across open ranch land and wetland areas.

 West from Holopaw, U.S. 441 combines with U.S. 192 for 24.5 miles, along a varying four lane divided highway or six lane arterial, to Kissimmee.
 The route west to New Harmony and St. Cloud was four laned in 2008.
 The commercialized stretch between St. Cloud and Kissimmee parallels a portion of Florida's Turnpike with separate interchanges joining the two roads.

 Where U.S. 192 splits with U.S. 441, U.S. 17/92 combine with it.
-The trio lead north along Main Street through Kissimmee to become Orange Blossom Trail (OBT), a busy six-lane arterial through, Hunters Creek, Southchase and other Orange County suburbs.
+The three routes lead north along Main Street through Kissimmee to become Orange Blossom Trail (OBT), a busy six-lane arterial through, Hunters Creek, Southchase and other Orange County suburbs.
 The route becomes more commercial as the trio progress north by number of industrial parks both south and north of the Turnpike and Beachline Expressway (SR 528).
 OBT continues into the city of Orlando as a slow moving boulevard to Colonial Drive (SR 50), where U.S. 17/92 branch east toward the central business district.